Biography

 On account

-of his kind and gentle manner his superiors entrusted him with the daily
+of his kind and gentle manner his superiors entrusted

-feeding of the poor at the monastery gates, but at times he was so free
+him with the daily feeding of the poor at the monastery gates, but at times

-with the friary's provisions that the procurator begged the superior
+he was so free with the friary's provisions that the procurator begged

-monasteries of his order, at Recanati, Macerata etc., as a model of
+sent to different monasteries of his order, at Recanati, Macerata etc.,

-generous striving after perfection.
+as a model of generous striving after perfection.

 He was ordained